Ashes: England's James Vince makes 83 before Australia rally in first Test

 Much of the talk in the build-up had been of Australia's three-pronged pace attack and its potential to emulate Mitchell Johnson's efforts of four years ago.

-And when Mitchell Starc had a flat-footed Alastair Cook caught at first slip from the 10th delivery he bowled, it was hard not to feel a sense of deja vu.
+And when Mitchell Starc had a flat-footed Cook caught at first slip from the 10th delivery he bowled, it was hard not to feel a sense of deja vu.

 But, hampered by the pitch and repelled by England's grit, Starc, Cummins and Josh Hazlewood had to settle for control.

-Indeed, it was Lyon who was the pick of the bowlers, finding turn and conceding only 40 runs from 24 overs.
+Indeed, Lyon was the pick of the bowlers, finding turn and conceding only 40 runs from 24 overs.

-Moeen and Malan had nervous moments late in the evening, a failed review for a Starc lbw appeal against Malan the last act before the umpires ended play because of bad light.
+Moeen and 30-year-old Ashes debutant Malan, who applied himself well to survive for an hour and a half, had nervous moments, a failed review for a Starc lbw appeal against Malan the last act before the umpires ended play because of bad light.

 How's stat?!